ThomasTeklu/Active-Directory-Walkthrough/README.md

 ### Enabling and Disabling Accounts

-Going back to the DC, open up ADUC and find the account within the employees OU.
-You can use the same "find" feature as above to do so.
+Returning to the DC, open up ADUC and find the account within the employees OU.
+You can use the same "find" feature as used in the "Account Lockouts" section.
 Right click on the account and, this time, select "Disable Account":

 ![image](https://github.com/user-attachments/assets/a8fd6210-cf73-49d8-8c96-847fd394f800)

 Attempt to log in with it and take note of the message that appears.
-After that, go back to ADUC and re-enable the account using the same method you used to disable (only difference is "Disable Account" will be "Enable Account"); log in with the account afterwards to ensure it's been enabled again.
+After that, go back to ADUC and re-enable the account using the same method you used to disable (only difference being that "Disable Account" will be "Enable Account"); log in with the account afterwards to ensure it's been enabled again.

 Last but not least, we'll dive a little into observing logs.